 According to the PDS standards, this directory has to be named "CALIB".
 It contains subdirectories for each instrument used and a file named CALINFO.TXT.
-In the precise case of this data set, there is no calibration file in the subdirectories as all the calibration files are provided in the level 3 dataset, here: EAR-C-MULTI-3-67P-IFS-V1.0.
-The CALINFO.TXT file provides supplementary information about how to get the primary calibration files.
+In the precise case of this data set, there is no calibration files in the subdirectories as these files are already freely available on an existing archiving website.
+Instead, TXT files named INFO_CALIB are provided to explain how to get these files.